Get in touch

 We are on a sandy acidic loam which Blueberry plants are said to prefer and looking at the age of our plants we would agree with this!

-Lots of people visit us and talk about their experience of growing blueberries and whilst we are experts at looking after our own, getting plants to establish themselves is certainly not easy - for instance even on our soil, two new rows of a new variety we have planted are still struggling to establish 3 years on!
+Lots of people visit us and talk about their experience of growing blueberries and whilst we are experts at looking after our own, getting plants to establish themselves is certainly not easy - our best advice though is to just give it a go and find out!

 Organic Status